objectiv/objectiv.io/docs/docs/tracking/api-reference/eventTrackers/trackFailed.md

 ```

 :::tip
-`trackAborted` can be safely used while network is temporarily down.
+`trackFailure` can be safely used while network is temporarily down.
 Events will be queued and sending will be retried.
 :::

 <br />

 :::tip Did you know ?
-`trackAborted` is just syntactic sugar on top of [trackEvent](/tracking/api-reference/eventTrackers/trackEvent.md).
+`trackFailure` is just syntactic sugar on top of [trackEvent](/tracking/api-reference/eventTrackers/trackEvent.md).
 :::

 <br />